jjia131/ASTEAM-2025-Lab-Resources/README.md

-# 🌟 ASTEAM 2025 Summer Camp Resources
+# 🌟 Mayflower ASTEM 2025 Summer Camp Resources

 Welcome to the official **ASTEAM 2025 Summer Camp** resource repository!
 This collection of **lecture slides** and **hands-on lab activities** is designed to support students and instructors through an exciting STEAM learning journey combining **technology, electronics, programming, and creativity**.